Poutchy/project_MMSD/pseudo/exchange2.md

 = Explication of the second exchange type

-In the second exchange we would like ?.
+In the second exchange we would like to improve the solution by performing direct swaps between authors.
+We take a better paper from one author and replace a worse one in another author’s proposed list.

 == pseudo code: